 We are looking forward to re-tracing our steps to see Birnam Hill walk again sometime but it sure is pretty in the snow.

 Thank you for reading the first official post on the new website.
-Make sure you don’t miss out on any of my future posts and adventures and subscribe to get them straight into your inbox.

 To get this route in detail check out the Walk Highlands website.